All Episodes

 Well, why would the committee allow him to pull out of this?

-Well, I can tell you that the committee has shown weak leadership, and I'm uh I'm I hate to criticize anybody, uh, but we've had two weeks.
+Well, I can tell you that the committee has shown weak leadership.

-And if they did not, if Rod did not, because I suspected that he wouldn't come in, uh, that we would subpoena him and compel him to do that.
+And if they did not, if Rod did not, because I suspected that he wouldn't come in, that we would subpoena him and compel him to do that.

-And I can tell you that uh it's it's more excuses on why he should not be transparent, and and I for one am tired of it.
+And I can tell you that it's more excuses on why he should not be transparent.

-So we're basically saying Republicans that have the power of subpoena and could literally force him to come and testify under oath and answer these really important questions.
+So we're basically saying Republicans that have the power of subpoena and could literally force him to come and testify under oath and answer these really important questions if there was a plot, a scheme, a plan.

-He says, No, no, no, I didn't say I was just joking about it.
+He says, no, no, no, I didn't say I was just joking about it.

 I don't see what's so funny about it or said it sarcastically.

-I don't I I don't even see any sarcasm in that.
+I don't even see any sarcasm in that.

 And they are saying that they all believed he was saying it seriously.

-Particularly at the time that this was happening.
+Even if it's a joke, that's not something you do, particularly at the time that this was happening.

 Remember, Sean, this is back in May of 2017 when the whole darn city is in an uproar because on May 9th, the president fires Jim Comey.

-Well, there's one other thing, Jim Jordan, don't happen in between there.
+Well, there's one other thing, Jim Jordan.

 Well, you're right.

-I think not only were they leaking the narrative, and Jim's exactly right, you know, there's a whole lot that has gone into this, you know, where we've got actually uh memos that have been subpoenaed, testimony that's there, uh a narrative that was put out there by the Department of Justice and FBI, and yet they knew that many of the things that they were putting out in the media could not be substantiated.
+I think that not only were they leaking the narrative, and Jim's exactly right, you know, there's a whole lot that has gone into this, you know, where we've got actually memos that have been subpoenaed, testimony that's there, a narrative that was put out there by the Department of Justice and FBI, and yet they knew that many of the things that they were putting out in the media could not be substantiated.

-I I would go even further than this.
+I would go even further than this.

-You know, you you did the lead-in.
+You know, you did the lead-in.

 I'm not even sure that Rod Rosenstein read the FISA application that he signed.